NethermindEth/Forta-Agents/PancakeSwap-Bots/Large-swap/README.md

 ## Supported Chains

-- BSC
+- BNB Smart Chain

 ## Alerts

 - CAKE-2
   - Fired when a swap is considered "large"
-  - Severity is always set to "Unknown"
+  - Severity is always set to "Info"
   - Type is always set to "Info"
   - Metadata:
-    - `Pancake Pair`: The address of the swap's Pancake pair contract
+    - `pancakePair`: The address of the swap's Pancake pair contract
-    - `Token In`: The address of the swap's `tokenIn`
+    - `tokenIn`: The address of the swap's `tokenIn`
-    - `Token Out`: The address of the swap's `tokenOut`
+    - `tokenOut`: The address of the swap's `tokenOut`
     - `amountIn`: The swap's `amountIn` of `tokenIn`
     - `amountOut`: The swap's `amountOut` of `tokenOut`
     - `percentageIn`: The percentage of `amountIn` relative to the previous block's pair `tokenIn` balance
     - `percentageOut`: The percentage of `amountOut` relative to the previous block's pair `tokenOut` balance
-    - `Swap Recipient`: The swap's `to` address
+    - `swapRecipient`: The swap's `to` address

 ## Test Data